 - i.
 CARB will release any disbursements from the total Grant award after the Grantee submits the following to CARB: - 1.
 A fully executed Grant Agreement; and - 2.
 Grant Disbursement Request Form.
 The Grantee must include an attachment to this form that documents expenditures for the implementation of the Community Air Grant Program.
 At a minimum, the attachment must provide information on expenditures, such costs include, but are not limited to: travel to meetings; meeting facilitation; community tours in order to identify emission sources; identifying monitoring locations; hardware for community based monitoring systems; community needs assessments; hiring specialized staff; community based air quality communication programs; hiring technical experts or consultants; planning/design of systems or components of projects.
-This form will be provided by CARB to Grantees upon award for their use. - 3.
-The Grantee must mail completed Grant Disbursement Requests to the CARB Community Air Grant Liaison, Ms. Rachel Pallatin, or Program designee.
+This form will be provided by CARB to Grantees upon award for their use. - The Grantee must mail completed Grant Disbursement Requests to the CARB Community Air Grant Liaison, Ms. Rachel Pallatin, or Program designee.
 Correspondence regarding this grant agreement shall be directed to:

-Ms. Rachel Pallatin California Air Resources Board 1001 I Street, 6th Floor Sacramento, California 95814 no circumstance will ARB reimburse the Grantee for more than this amount.
-A written Grant Agreement amendment is required whenever there is a change to the amount of this grant.
+Ms. Rachel Pallatin California Air Resources Board 1001 I Street, 6th Floor Sacramento, California 95814 iii.
+The maximum amount of this Grant is up to \$\\\\\\.
+Under